 As Partner and Chief Digital and Information Officer at PwC Australia, his role is to drive change and help strengthen PwC’s innovative culture and the digital mindset across the whole of the business and deliver even better value for our clients by making the right investments into the future.

 He is a regular speaker at conferences on digital transformation, online customer engagement, diversity & inclusion and the management of complex digital programs.
 He is a non-executive advisor to Curious Thing (an Australian AI startup), Batting For Change and the ASPIRE Foundation (promoting early education in Chennai, India).

 He lives in Sydney with his wife and two kids and is a sports and tech enthusiast.

-Heather is a passionate sustainability and social inclusion advocate.
+Heather is a passionate sustainability and social impact leader.

 Isabella is an innovation and digital transformation professional working within the NSW State Government to drive innovation in primary industries.

 An anthropologist by degree, Isabella has worked across several commonwealth and state government departments managing national programs in Indigenous strategy, health and welfare and in large service delivery reform programs.